DoTheEvo/XCPng-basics/README.md

 #### Veeam Support

 [Seems](https://forums.veeam.com/veeam-backup-replication-f2/xcp-ng-support-t93030-60.html#p531802)
-theres a prototype and a praise from veeam developers for quality of xen api.
+theres a prototype and a praise of xen api from veeam devs.

 ### create a remote